dbarnas/myPackage/README.md

 ## A basic guide to quickly making a package using the roxygen2 package in RStudio

+## Why are packages useful?

+#### 1. Keep common functions for similar use together

+#### 2. Functions avoid reinventing the wheel and repititious coding throughout your scripts

+#### 3. Declutter your scripts by turning many lines of code into simple single lines of code

+#### 4. Pushing to GitHub allows collaborative input to make your functions better/more useful/more generlized (when helpful)

+#### 5. CRAN packages (peer-reviewed) can fill a need in the R community, benefitting more than just your own code

+## Let's build!

 ### 1. Open RStudio and install *devtools* and *roxygen2* packages

 In console: